About

 Methods

-Each participant completes 4 sessions over Zoom with a trained experimenter who administers tasks designed to assess participants’ fraction and algebra knowledge
+Each participant completes four Zoom sessions with an experimenter who administers tasks designed to assess participants’ knowledge of fractions and algebra.

 Phase 2 – Investigate the relationship between fractions and algebra over time